KannaDev/.files/readme.md

 # Dot files

 my dotfiles heavily inspired by ( a clone of ) [some dotfiles i found on r/unixporn](https://www.reddit.com/r/unixporn/comments/108amd2/i3gaps_eimiko_on_lesbian_debian_linux/).
-Thiswas build on POPos and is designed for debian based linux distros.
+This was build on POPos and is designed for debian based linux distros.

 ## Includes